-At K92's request, the scope of Nolidan's inquiries and of the report included the following:
+At K92's request, the scope of the report included the following:

-- 1. Site verification and review of project. - 2.
-Preparation of an Independent Technical Report prepared in accordance with NI 43-101. - 3.
-Description of mining and milling facilities at Kainantu. - 4.
-Summarize the results of the mining plan for the Irumafimpa deposit - 5.
-Summarize the results of the preliminary assessment ("scoping study") of the Kora deposit - 6.
-Summarize the studies on upgrading the capacity of the process plant.
+- Site verification and review of project. - Preparation of an Independent Technical Report prepared in accordance with NI 43-101. - Update of the previously issued mineral resource estimate for the Irumafimpa and Kora deposits - Description of mining and milling infrastructure at Kainantu. - Summarize the results of the mining plan for the Irumafimpa deposit - Summarize the results of the preliminary economic assessment ("scoping study") of the Kora deposit - Summarize the studies on upgrading the capacity of the process plant.